Pain relief as a diagnostic tool

-In a recent survey of veterinarians conducted in the United Kingdom, the horse’s response to pain-relieving medications was found to be the most commonly used diagnostic tool in cases of colic.
+In a survey of veterinarians conducted in the United Kingdom, the horse’s response to pain-relieving medications was found to be the most commonly used diagnostic tool in cases of colic.

 Researchers at the University of Nottingham sent questionnaires to 228 veterinarians asking about their first assessment of colic cases.
 The most frequent diagnostic test reported (87.2 percent) was “response to analgesia”—whether the horse’s condition improved after the administration of pain-relieving medication.
 Rectal examination was the second most cited measure (75.9 percent) and naso-gastric tubing was the third (43.8 percent).